Everyone should know their HIV status. At-risk individuals should go for regular HIV testing.

-A total of 198 newly diagnosed cases of human immunodeficiency virus (HIV) infections were reported among Singapore residents1 in the first 10 months (January to October) of 2021.
-The number of cases reported is 10% lower than the same period (January to October) in 2020 and could be related to the impact of the COVID-19 pandemic since early 2020.
+A total of 171 newly diagnosed cases of human immunodeficiency virus (HIV) infections were reported among Singapore residents in the first 10 months (January – October) of 2022.
+The number of notifications is 14% lower than the number of cases in the same period in 2021.

-2. The Ministry of Health (MOH) has analysed 119 cases that were reported in the first 6 months (January – June) of 2021.
+2. The Ministry of Health (MOH) has analysed 102 cases that were reported in the first six months (January – June) of 2022.
 Of these cases:

 i.
 93% were male;

 iii.
-60% had late-stage HIV infection2 at diagnosis.
-This is 6% higher compared to the same period last year.
+59% had late-stage HIV infection at diagnosis.
+This is 1% lower compared to the same period last year.

-4. The majority of newly reported cases (57%) were detected by HIV tests performed in the course of medical care3, typically at a late stage of HIV infection.
-Another 15% were detected during routine programmatic HIV screening4 while 21% were detected through self-initiated HIV screening.
+4. 55% of the newly reported cases were detected by HIV tests performed during the course of medical care and were typically at a late stage of HIV infection.
+Another 17% were detected during routine programmatic HIV screening while 15% were detected through self-initiated HIV screening.
 The rest were detected through other forms of screening.
-A higher proportion of homosexuals/bisexuals (30%) had their HIV infection detected via self-initiated HIV screening compared to heterosexuals (10%).
+A higher proportion of men who have sex with men (23%) had their HIV infection detected via self-initiated HIV screening compared to heterosexuals (8%).

-6. The most effective way to prevent HIV infection is to avoid casual sex.
+6. The most effective way to prevent HIV infection is to remain faithful to one’s spouse/ partner and to avoid casual sex, or sex with sex workers.
 Persons engaging in high-risk sexual behaviour, such as having multiple sexual partners or engaging in casual or commercial sex, are strongly advised to use condoms to reduce their risk of HIV infection and other sexually transmitted infections.
 Condoms should be used consistently and correctly during every sexual encounter.
+In addition, the use of preventive measures like HIV pre-exposure prophylaxis are highly effective when used as part of a comprehensive HIV prevention strategy.

-8. HPB has been working with partner organisations to conduct programmes and campaigns to encourage high-risk individuals to take proactive measures, such as going for early and regular HIV testing.
-Adopting a lifestyle-based approach, these programmes engage high-risk individuals via social settings to increase the targeted reach.
-For more information on HIV prevention, please refer to www.healthhub.sg.
+8. HPB has been working with partner organisations to conduct programmes and campaigns to encourage at-risk individuals to take proactive measures, such as going for early and regular HIV testing.
+More information about HIV and AIDS as well as where to undergo anonymous HIV testing can be found on go.gov.sg/preventhiv.

 MINISTRY OF HEALTH